niick7/MWA_W4D1/README.md

 Instructions

-This assignment is a buildup on the attendance prototype assignment.

-Add the following features to your application:
+Add reporting to your MEAN attendance application.

-1- Faculty can manage the course registration (CRUD operations on registered students for a course).
+Enable your application to generate the following:

+1- Generate an excel sheet for a course attendance.

+2- Generate an attendance report for a single student.